ExpressionEngine/ExpressionEngine-User-Guide/source/urls/template_routes.rst

   /events/04-30-2014

-Each URL should point to it's own template, one for showing a listing of events by date, and one for showing a listing by event type.
+Each URL should point to its own template, one for showing a listing of events by date, and one for showing a listing by event type.
 We could use the following routes to match::